 - Curbside pick up.
 There are several companies that provide curbside collection of kitchen waste.
 The Town will provide you with a free covered collection bin if you bring your invoice from a curbside collection company to DPW Operations at the Public Service Building (201 Bedford St.).
 If you sign up for Black Earth Compost through a referral, you get $5 of your invoice and the referring customer gets a $5 credit.
 Non-profits like PTAs, churches, and LexZeroWaste can also receive $5 for referring a new customer.

 - Drop off.
-LexZeroWaste has partnered with the Town of Lexington to launch LexSORT (Lexington Shared Organics Recovered Together) on a community composting drop-off pilot initiative that started in September 2021.
+LexSORT (Lexington Shared Organics Recovered Together) is a free community composting drop-off program run by the Town.
 After registering online, residents can drop off household food waste at the following locations:

 - Carriage House @ Lexington Community Center (39 Marrett Rd.)